enricocid/Music-Player-GO/FAQ.md

 ### Does Music Player GO use an equalizer?

-Yes, Music Player GO uses the built-in system (default) equalizer (if it exists) on the device.
+Yes, Music Player GO uses the system (default) equalizer (if it exists) on the device.
 The equalizer can be found in the "now playing" dialog.

+### Is there a built-in equalizer?

+Yes, Music Player GO has a built-in equalizer.
+It is similar to the stock equalizer and it is intended for devices without system equalizer.
+If You want to use this one please disable the system equalizer from system settings.

+### The built-in equalizer is not being enabled

+Just toggle the switch button again.

 ### What is audio focus?